 While there, families can visit the Universal Studios Singapore theme park and the breathtaking Gardens by the Bay nature park or ride the 165-meter Singapore Flyer Ferris wheel that offers views of the city.

 Tokyo has the highest safety score of any city on our list.
 However, it also has the highest average nightly hotel cost.
 But meals, which cost an average of $9.38 per person, are relatively inexpensive.

 And there are plenty of family-friendly attractions in Tokyo, including Tokyo Disneyland and Tokyo Skytree complex, which houses an aquarium, a planetarium and the city’s tallest structure, where you can view the city from observation decks.

-Click through to see 20 affordable destinations that are too dangerous to visit.
+On the flip side, check out 20 affordable destinations that are too dangerous to visit.

 Methodology: In order to determine a ranking of safe and affordable cities around the world, GOBankingRates surveyed the cities included the Economist Intelligence Unit’s 2017 Safe Cities Index 2017 report, which includes four factors: 1) digital safety; 2) health; 3) infrastructure; and 4) physical safety.
 We then narrowed the list to find the cities with the highest score (not including U.S. cities or multiple cities from the same country) and estimated their average four-star hotel costs, assuming summer vacation stays during the week of July 7, 2018, to July 14, 2018.
 Hotel costs were sourced from Hotels.com.